gmorse81/boondoggle/README.md

 The problem is that dependencies defined by an umbrella chart are generally pulled from a chart repository when being run in production or QA, but for local development, they need to be run locally.
 You can edit the requirements of the umbrella to do this, but then you take the risk of having that code committed to your project and having something fail.

+## How does it solve the problem?

-Boondoggle solves this by defining the different environments and states of dependencies that are running in the umbrella chart.
+Boondoggle solves this by defining the different environments and with their dependencies and states as defined in the umbrella chart.  it does this by dynamically generating the umbrella project requirements.yaml.
+Beyond managing the requirments.yaml file of the helm chart, it also supports the ability to run a dependency locally by cloning it from github, building the container image and specifying files and values to the helm command that installs the deployment locally.
 It solves the boondoggle of state management for local dev (hence the name).
-Beyond managing the requirments.yaml file of the helm chart, it also supports the ability to run a dependency locally by cloning it from github, building the container image and specifying files and values to the helm command that installs the deployment locally.

 ## How does it work?

-Boondoggle defines a boondoggle.yml file that contains the configuration for the different environments and states of its subcharts. it also accepts flags to specify the state and environment.
+Boondoggle defines a boondoggle.yml file that contains the configuration for the different environments and states of its subcharts.
+It also accepts flags to specify the state and environment.

 Here's an annotated boondoggle.yml file: